cosmos72/hyperluminal-mem/README.md

 - check that Quicklisp is installed correctly, for example by executing at REPL:

+        CL-USER> (ql:quickload "osicat")
-        CL-USER> (ql:quickload "closer-mop")
+        CL-USER> (ql:quickload "stmx")

-- check that you downloaded Hyperluminal-DB creating an `hyperluminal-db/` folder inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`
+- check that you downloaded Hyperluminal-MEM creating an `hyperluminal-mem/` folder inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`

 ### Testing that it works

-After loading Hyperluminal-DB for the first time, it is recommended to run both STMX and Hyperluminal-DB test suites to check that everything works as expected.
+After loading Hyperluminal-MEM for the first time, it is recommended to run the test suite to check that everything works as expected.
 From the REPL, run:

-    CL-USER> (ql:quickload "stmx.test")
+    CL-USER> (ql:quickload "hyperluminal-mem.test")
     ;; lots of output...

-    CL-USER> (fiveam:run! 'stmx.test:suite)
+    CL-USER> (fiveam:run! 'hyperluminal-mem.test:suite)
     ;; even more output...
-     Did 7133 checks.
-        Pass: 7133 (100%)
-        Skip: 0 ( 0%)
-        Fail: 0 ( 0%)

-    CL-USER> (ql:quickload "hyperluminal-db.test")
-    ;; lots of output...

-    CL-USER> (fiveam:run! 'hyperluminal-db.test:suite)
-    ;; even more output...
      Did 2505 checks.
         Pass: 2505 (100%)
         Skip: 0 ( 0%)
         Fail: 0 ( 0%)

-Note: `(ql:quickload "stmx.test")` and `(ql:quickload "hyperluminal-db.test")`
+Note: `(ql:quickload "hyperluminal-mem.test")` intentionally works only
-intentionally work only **after** `(ql:quickload "hyperluminal-db")` has completed successfuly.
+**after** `(ql:quickload "hyperluminal-mem")` has completed successfuly.

-Both test suites should report zero Skip and zero Fail; the number of Pass may vary.
+The test suite should report zero Skip and zero Fail; the number of Pass may vary.
 You are welcome to report any failure you get while running the test suites, please include in the report:
 - operating system name and version (example: Debian GNU/Linux x86_64 version 7.0)
 - Common Lisp implementation and version (example: SBCL 1.0.57.0.debian, x86_64)
-- **exact** output produced by the test suite (remember to specify if the error is in STMX test suite or in Hyperluminal-DB test suite)
+- **exact** output produced by the test suite
 - any other relevant information

 See "Contacts, help, discussion" below for the preferred method to send the report.